by John Tschohl, www.customer-service.com

 I have found that leadership is the essential tool for commitment from employees.
 Without a leader, employees lose hope and their commitment to the company is drastically reduced.
 It’s not that they don’t want to do better it’s that they have no one to inspire them or encourage them to do so.
 Companies today hug the philosophy of management.
 They have forgotten what leadership is.
 Without leadership, all else is lost.
 Wars are not won on management alone.
 A leader is essential to inspire an organization to go beyond what they thought possible and to believe it is possible.

 To create a service culture, build leaders by helping managers develop their leadership skills.
 In most firms we are dependent on people not machines to deliver the product or service, They are fragile human beings who want more than a pay check.
 They thrive on recognition.
 Employees work harder and more effectively for leaders than managers https://norsk-apotek.com/.
 Employees become more indispensable and extraordinary.

 Great leaders move up.
 Learn how to become a leader.
 Develop your entire leadership team from top to bottom.

-John Tschohl-described by USA Today, Time and Entrepreneur magazines as a customer service guru—has written several books on customer service including the new 13th edition of Achieving Excellence Through Customer Service.
+John Tschohl-described by UASA Today, Time and Entrepreneur magazines as a customer service guru—has written several books on customer service including the new 13th edition of Achieving Excellence Through Customer Service.